 We aim to find new and better treatments and make them available to patients through our clinical trials, furthering the global knowledge of breast cancer and its treatment.

-PBCI has on-site Medical Oncologists, Breast Surgeons, Radiation Oncologists, Reconstructive Surgeons, Breast Clinic, Breast Clinical Trials Unit, Breast Care Nurses, Clinical Psychologists and Radiology.
+PBCI will have on-site Medical Oncologists, Breast Surgeons, Radiation Oncologists, Reconstructive Surgeons, Breast Clinic, Breast Clinical Trials Unit, Breast Care Nurses, Clinical Psychologists and Radiology.

 The location of all these services in one building greatly benefit patients and their loved ones by reducing travel times and the associated stress that can be caused by having to manage multiple appointments.
 The different treatments needed for individual patients will be personalised and patients will be guided through the phases of their care.